-CBS have announced that Hawaii Five-0 will take over MacGyver’s Friday nights time-slot as they move MacGyver to a mid-season show meaning it wont be back until at least January 2020.
+CBS has announced that Hawaii Five-0 will take over MacGyver’s Friday nights time-slot as they move MacGyver to a mid-season show meaning it won’t be back until at least January 2020.

 The new Friday night lineup will look like this until at least the mid-season hiatus (which typically happens between Dec – Jan).

 Discuss this story with other fans in our forums, or leave a comment below.

 Justin Hires gave us some more information via social media, confirming that the show is being moved to mid-season and will air sometime in Spring/Summer of 2020

 Co-star, Tristin Mays replied to a comment stating “we were just told it’s to make way for other shows” which seems to confirm speculations that MacGyver had been removed in favor of Lenkov’s newest reboot, Magnum P.I.

 Show runner Peter Lenkov provided a brief statement of facts via twitter in response to overwhelming questioning from fans and then later confirmd that MacGyver will start filming in July as usual.